Which is the Best Leverage to Use in Indices Trade for Beginner Traders?

 For $200 Dollars Account

-With 1:100 trading leverage when you open a account with $200 you'll have capital of $20,000 to open stock trade transactions with - with 1:100 leverage it means that your broker gives you $100 for every dollar that you have on your account.
-Hence, if you have $200 - 200*1:100 Leverage is equal to 20,000 which you as a trader can transact with.
+With 1:100 trading leverage when you open a account with $200 you'll have capital of $20,000 to open stock trade transactions with - with 1:100 leverage it means that your online trading broker gives you $100 for every dollar that you have on your account.
+Therefore, if you have $200 dollars - 200*1:100 Leverage is equivalent to 20,000 which you can transact with.

-In Trading with $200 dollars you as a trader can control $20,000 capital to trade with after applying leverage of 1:100
+In Trading with $200 dollars you can control $20,000 capital to trade with after applying leverage of 1:100

 For $500 Account